Car shipping from Seattle, Washington to Washington, District of Columbia

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.

-Yes, we offer convenient door-to-door auto transport service from Seattle, WA to Washington, DC.
-This means we’ll pick up your vehicle from your home, office, or any address you choose in Seattle and deliver it directly to your specified location in Washington, DC.
+Yes!
+We offer convenient door-to-door auto transport service from Seattle, WA to Washington, DC.
+This means our carrier will pick up your vehicle directly from your home or office in Seattle and deliver it right to your specified address in Washington, DC.

-Important note: In some cases, large car carriers cannot access certain residential streets due to low-hanging branches, narrow roads, or parking restrictions.
-If this happens, don’t worry – our driver will work with you to find a safe, nearby alternative like a shopping center or gas station within a few blocks of your address.
+Important note: In some cases, large car carriers cannot access certain residential streets due to low-hanging trees, narrow roads, or tight turns.
+If this happens, don't worry—your driver will work with you to find a safe, nearby meeting spot like a shopping center parking lot or gas station.
+This is rare, but we want you to know what to expect.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.